anj1/ChemicalReactionNetworks.jl/README.md

 #### Steady States

 A CRN may have a number of steady states; these are the states where `mass_action` returns zero.
-In CRN theory, we distinguish between different kinds of steady states.
+In CRN theory, certain steady states have 'special' properties.
 In particular, some steady states satisfy *detailed balance* conditions or *complex-balanced* conditions.
 Detailed balance implies that every reaction happens at the same rate in the forward and backward directions.
+Complex-balance implies that every group of complexes has net zero production/consumption rate.
+More on this below.

-Such steady states are called *equilibrium states*.
+Steady states that satisfy detailed balance are called *equilibrium states*.
 If a CRN has an equilibrium state, it can be found by solving a linear problem; the function `equilibrium_state` does this:

 ```julia
 equilibrium_state(n_species, reactions)